TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 The fact that the recurrent models have nonzero values is due to a literal perturbation of the density matrix from the recurrent architecture.
 - Pearson correlation coefficients (PCCs) between BTFP histories of all recurrent models and their non-recurrent counterparts are negative except for CRAE and CAE
 - All quantum models showed higher validation to training loss ratio than their classical counterparts, suggersting poorer generalization as predicted.
-- The prediction task beat the reconstruction task both on AUC for loss history and on mean final cost but lost slightly on mean initial slope
-- The improvement in final loss from using prediction vs reconstruction tasks with recurrent architectures was greater than the loss improvement for feedforward architectures suggesting a synergistic effect.
-However, this difference for the quantum models was negligible (`(.1959-.19537)-(.19515-.19463)=.00001`).
-- Recurrence increased final training loss and AUC of loss history.

 ### Latent Complexity Matching
 The majority of model types (`1 - 15/(16*8) = 88.28125%` across all metrics, quantization and aggregation methods) show positive line of best fit slope between data and model latent complexity metric values, supporting the hypothesis that a trained ENC-DEC exhibits similar complexity characteristics in its latent representations as that of the time series on which it was trained.